trax-project/trax3-design/status.md

 ### APIs

-- All the features available from the UI should also be available as an external API.
+- All the features available from the UI are also available as external APIs.

+### CMI5

+- Token delivery API
+- Existing tokens exploration
+- Existing tokens deletion

 ### Technical stack